jocelyndb/Lifetracker/README.md

-#  Habit Tracker
+#  Lifetracker

-A simple habit tracker that makes achieving your goals easier (for now).
+A simple habit tracker that makes achieving your goals easier using positive reinforcement to help you build strong habits.

 SOON: Pavlovian punishment functionality.